Resume Do's and Don'ts You Need to Know

 You're feeling pretty confident about what you should do.
 What about the resume mistakes you should stay far away from?

 Here are different resume mistakes that should stay off your document — so you can stay out of the recruiter's trash bin.

 Listen, you aren't perfect and a single typo likely won't knock you out of the running for a job.
 But, a resume that's riddled with grammatical errors and spelling mistakes will make you look sloppy and like you didn't invest the necessary time and energy into polishing your application.

 Make sure you dedicate some time to editing and proofreading before you send out your resume.

 Share it with a trusted friend who can review it with a fresh set of eyes.
 Or, try reading it backwards—from the bottom to the top.
 That forces your brain to focus on each sentence so you won't skip over any mistakes.

 Most people approach their resumes like this: They dig up one they put together ages ago and then make some updates from there.

-Of course, you need to add your more recent jobs and experiences.
+Of course, you need to add your more recent jobs, experiences, and achievements.
 But, don't forget to also take a close look at the contact information at the top of your document.

 Is that phone number still correct?
 Do you still reside in the same city?
-Is your college email address still listed and should be swapped out?
+Do you have a professional email address listed?

-Remember, that information is what employers will use to get in touch with you—so you need to triple-check that it's accurate.
+Remember, your contact information is what employers will use to get in touch with you, and incorrect information can lead to missed opportunities—so you need to triple-check that it's accurate.